iotaledger/integration-services/documentation/docs/basics/authentication/example_java.md

 	}
 ```

-The returned js object will contain the following JWT:
+The returned JS object will contain the following JWT:

 ```js
 {